strictdoc-project/wg_workspace/20251201_WHAT_WHY_HOW_API/README.md

 documentation, but without any functional behavior description.
 Functional behavior belongs to the WHAT field.

-## Fat WHAT vs lean API
+## Fat WHAT and lean API

+With the introduction of the WHAT information aspect, much of the information that was traditionally captured in the API field is now included in the "fat" WHAT.
+The "lean" API field then becomes a flattened description of the interface surface of a source code function, excluding any testable behavioral aspects.

-WHAT and API both describe externally visible aspects, but their roles are
+To clarify the difference, WHAT and API both describe externally visible aspects, but their roles are different:
-different:

 - WHAT describes the required functional behavior and the observable result that the function must provide.

 - API describes the interface through which callers use the function.
-This includes how the function is called, which arguments it takes, how the return value is handled, and any other interface-level details.
+This includes how the function is called, which arguments it takes, which values it returns, and any other interface-level details, such as the description of possible side effects.

-In short: WHAT defines the required functional behavior.
-API defines the usage surface, that is, the contract between the function and its callers.
+In short: WHAT defines the required functional behavior, while API defines the usage surface, that is, the contract between the function and its callers.

+In case of a conflict between WHAT and API, the rule of thumb is to consider the testability of the information.
+If an aspect is testable, it belongs in WHAT.
+If it is a detail that only describes the interface surface, it belongs in API.

+Example: A function accepts an argument in the range `[1, 20]` and returns an error if the provided value is outside this range.
+In this case, the API field specifies the allowed range for the argument, while the WHAT field contains a "shall" statement requiring the function to return an error for any out-of-range value.

+## HOW in source code vs HOW in RST

+The HOW field should contain implementation details that apply only to the specific function.
+If the information concerns other functions or describes relationships, interactions, or design aspects beyond the function itself, it should be placed in the existing RST/Sphinx documentation for design and architecture.
+The rule of thumb is simple: function-local details go into the source comment's HOW, while broader design information goes into RST/Sphinx.

 ## What is tested

 Automated tests are written only against the statements found in the WHAT field.

-The HOW, WHY, and API fields are NOT tested by automated tests.
+The HOW, WHY, and API fields are NOT tested by requirements-driven automated tests.

 This approach follows testing practices in several regulated industries, where requirements specifications are tested but interface documents (e.g., Interface Control Documents) are not.

+NOTE: It is possible that some whitebox testing methods go very deeply into implementation details.
+It remains to be discussed whether for such tests the WHAT fields must be extended with some implementation-specific behavior.

 ## Proposed order of the field declaration